 You can allow the divorce to end the relationship you once had and then learn to create a new relationship.
 This is the renewed relationship of two new single people or two new single parents.

-Moving forward requires that you accept what happened, make peace with the end of your marriage and choose to move forward under new circumstances.
+Moving forward requires that you accept your divorce, make peace after divorce, and choose to move forward under new circumstances.

 You’re the captain of this boat; you can choose the direction you want to go and you can pick up new people along the way.

-It’s time to say au revoir to your stormy past and demanding ex and aloha to the new life and relationships that await.
+It’s time to say au revoir to your divorce and demanding ex and aloha to the new life and relationships that await.

-The oars to inner peace are in your hands.
+The oars to peace after divorce are in your hands.